windelicato/vscode-aem/README.md

 2. **Configure extension settings**

-   * Set `aemSDK.sdkHome` to the directory where SDKs should be installed (e.g. `/Users/you/aem-sdk`).
+   - Set `aemSDK.home` to the directory where SDKs should be installed (e.g. `/Users/you/aem-sdk`).
-   * (Optional) Edit `aemSDK.instances` to configure instance names, ports, and debug options.
+   - (Optional) Edit `aemSDK.instances` to configure instance names, ports, and debug options.

 3. **Run the SDK Setup command**

-   * Open the Command Palette and run `AEM: SDK Setup`.
+   - Open the Command Palette and run `AEM: SDK Setup`.
-   * If `aemSDK.quickstartPath` or `aemSDK.formsAddonPath` are not configured, you’ll be prompted to select files.
+   - If `aemSDK.quickstartPath` or `aemSDK.formsAddonPath` are not configured, you’ll be prompted to select files.
-   * The extension will extract and configure the SDK for each instance.
+   - The extension will extract and configure the SDK for each instance.

 4. **Start your AEM instances**

-   * Run `AEM: SDK Start` from the Command Palette.
+   - Run `AEM: SDK Start` from the Command Palette.

 5. **Check instance status and logs**

-   * Use `AEM: SDK Status` and `AEM: SDK Log` as needed.
+   - Use `AEM: SDK Status` and `AEM: SDK Log` as needed.

 > **Tip:** Only re-run SDK Setup if updating the Quickstart or Forms Add-on.